-- Call for a rigorous review of the environmental impacts of expanded pit production.
-These reviews are ongoing, and the public has until July 25 and August 12, 2019 to weigh in.
-Details on how to do so are below. - Tell your elected representatives that you don't support expanded pit production.
-Congress is deciding whether it will back or nix Trump's proposal in its annual National Defense Authorization Act and needs public pressure to make the right choice.
+• Call for a rigorous review of the claimed rationales for and the environmental impacts of expanded plutonium pit production.
+These public reviews are required by the National Environmental Policy Act (NEPA).
+See more below.

+• Tell your elected representatives that you don't support expanded pit production.
+Congress is deciding whether it will back or nix Trump's proposal in annual Defense Authorization and Appropriations Acts.
+They need public pressure to make the right choice.